cheng2zhang/tempering/prog/NAMD/README.thstat.md

 If the Langevin equation drives the temperature out of range, the scheme by adaptTempRandom will randomly pick a new temperature in the range.
-This is an ad hoc and theoretically-unfounded strategy.
+This strategy is not exact.
-Our fix is to simply abandon the invalid temperature transition and keep the old adaptive temperature, just as one would do in a failed Monte Carlo move.
+In the new version, an invalid temperature transition is abandoned and the old adaptive temperature is kept, just as one would do in a failed Monte Carlo move.

 #### Issuing a warning for using adaptive tempering with the original velocity rescaling

-The orginal velocity rescaling does not sample a canonical distribution.
+The original velocity rescaling does not sample a canonical distribution.
-Therefore, it should not be used with adaptive tempering for production runs.
+Therefore, it is not recommended for use with adaptive tempering for production runs.

 #### Miscellaneous modifications

   * Adding the inverse temperature as the first column of the restart file (due to Justin).
   * Adding the option `adaptTempWindowSize` to adjust the window size of integral identity (due to Justin).
   * Adding the option `adaptTempFixedAve` to the fix the average energies from the input restart file (due to Justin).
-  * Allowing `adaptTempInFile` and `adaptTempBins` to be set simultaneously, the former overrides the latter.
+  * Allowing `adaptTempInFile` and `adaptTempBins` to be set simultaneously in the configuration file, the former overrides the latter.
   * Using the average energy computed from the integral identity as the average energy in the restart file (the second column).
   * Adding the inverse weight to the last column of the restart file.
   * Throwing out an exception when reading from the restart file fails.
   * Increasing the precision of the restart file.
-  * Reduce the default window size for the integral identity from 0.04 to 0.02.
+  * Reducing the default window size for the integral identity from 0.04 to 0.02.
+  * Trying to change how often the LJcorrection is computed.

 #### Integrating the Langevin-style velocity rescaling thermostat and Nose-Hoover thermostat